Modelling trajectories and mechanisms of childhood hip dysplasia

 Research Methodology

-In a birth cohort of 8000 children (followed from fetal life until adulthood), I will first uniquely build a 5D growth model on how hip shape develops over time from age 2-18 years.
+1. Build a 5D growth model on how hip shape develops over time from age 2-18 years.

-3. I will study how and when dysplastic growth will already impact the integrity of the young adult joint.
+3. Study how and when dysplastic growth will already impact the integrity of the young adult joint and discover very early signs of joint aberration leading to OA.

-Computational Modeling
+Computational Analysis

-Finally, in a computational model, I will test the influence of loading factors on dysplastic growth mechanistically, and provide detailed information regarding the potential remedial options.
+Finally, in a computational model, I will test the influence of loading factors on dysplastic growth mechanistically and provide detailed information regarding the potential remedial options.

 Financiële details & Tijdlijn